jerryasher/benchmarks/README.md

 - **Preserve structure and intent**: Keep the original format, organization, and purpose of each file.

+- **Scripting**: Scripts can be written in Powershell 5 or Python 3

 - **Document changes**: When making changes, clearly explain why they're needed.

 - **72 Colums**: Strive to wrap columns in code and markdown files at 72 columns

-- **Scripting**: Scripts can be written in Powershell 5 or Python 3
+- Lines will be terminated UNIX style with LF not with CRLF

 - UTF-8 will be used throughout